JanGonzales/Treasure_Island/README.md

 # Treasure_Island
-Learning how to use git and github togather via terminal
+Learning how to use git and github